-Any reports of potential bribery or corruption will be considered confidential unless disclosure is required by law.
-U.S. federal law protects "whistleblowers" who report, in good faith, these types of issues, and the law prohibits retaliation against such individuals.
-Employees should follow their business unit's reporting procedures when making reports.
-In the U.S., the toll-free Ethics & Compliance helpline (1-800-345-1642) is available to employees, members, patients, business partners, and network providers to make anonymous reports.
-Ribera Salud employees may e-mail: compliance@riberasalud.es and Operose Health employees may e-mail: governance@operosehealth.co.uk.
+Any reports will be considered confidential unless disclosure is required by law.
+Federal law protects "whistleblowers" who report, in good faith, these types of issues, and the law prohibits retaliation against such individuals.
+The toll-free Ethics & Compliance helpline (1-800-345-1642) is available to employees, members, patients, business partners, and network providers to make anonymous reports.